 Our storyRead about our history

-Our dedicated team is working to improve HiHaHo every day.
-We work hard to uphold our four main requirements and build on what we’ve already created.
-HiHaHo interactive Video has matured and is gradually becoming a new dimension of teaching.
+Our dedicated team is working on improving HiHaHo every day.
+We work hard to uphold our four requirements.
+HiHaHo Interactive Video has matured and is gradually growing towards a new era of teaching.
 If you’re not part of our story yet, join us on this interactive video adventure.

 Video Enrichment Tool

-In early spring, the first operational product was released.
-Our hands on approach and close contact with our main users have allowed us to keep on improving our work.
-Companies and individuals started using our product more and more for creating interactive videos.
+In early spring, our first product was released.
+Our hands-on approach and close contact with our main users allowed us to keep improving our tool.
+More and more companies and individuals started using our product for creating amazing interactive videos.

 Our current CEO, Mark Visser, joined the company.
 His presence meant an acceleration of our project.
-Visser’s visionary eye brought us an inter-device usability of the software.
+Because of Visser’s visionary eye, we invested in inter-device usability of the software.
 Rather than just working on Windows, it now also works on Apple and Android smartphones, all computers and laptops, and even on tablets.
 This was added as a fourth requirement for the software.
+It has to work on all devices.
 At the end of the year, a bèta version was completed.

 Triple Blend Learning